Jimmy Stofer: Life and career

 Stofer was a member of Hello Kavita, an indie folk group from Denver, Colorado, and played bass and co-wrote their second album, To A Loved One.
 In June 2010, Jimmy was also presented as a new member of Rose Hill Drive.
 In 2011, the band toured as an opener for Stone Temple Pilots for a few months.

 Stofer was recognized by Bass Player magazine for his contributions to his trade.

 He is the singer and main songwriter of the band Weather Maps.
-The debut album Places was released in late 2010.
-The second album "Painted Stripes" was released in August 2014.
+Their debut album Places was released in late 2010.
+The second album Painted Stripes was released in August 2014.